MagicDash91/ML-Engineering-Project/README.md

 - Visuals powered by Chart.js and Matplotlib
 - Export forecast results as CSV

+---

+### 🧠 Fraud Prediction Web Application
+This project implements a Fraud Detection system that predicts fraudulent transactions using a Random Forest machine learning model.
+It provides an interactive web interface built with FastAPI and Bootstrap, allowing users to select a date range, view transaction predictions, and visualize total transaction amounts over time.
+Additionally, the project integrates advanced LangChain components with Google Generative AI for enhanced fraud data analysis and natural language insights.
+Features :
+- Upload or fetch transaction data from PostgreSQL database
+- Filter transactions by date range
+- Predict fraud on transactions using a pre-trained Random Forest model (random_forest_model.pkl)
+- Display fraud prediction results in a responsive HTML table
+- Visualize total transaction amount over selected dates using Seaborn line charts
+- Interactive UI built with FastAPI and Bootstrap for easy usability
+- Rich fraud analysis and insights powered by LangChain with Google Generative AI and LangSmith
+- Support for PDF, CSV document loading and embedding with FAISS vector stores for deep content analysis

 ## 🛠️ Skill Set

 ### 🗃️ Databases